 - Genre: Ideal for classical music as you’ll pick up on subtle compositions.

-- Clarity: Offers incredible output clarity.
+- Clarity: The 305 offers incredible output clarity.

 - Sound production: Great for listening and mixing.

-- Exterior: Strong and sturdy exterior.
+- Exterior: The 305 has a strong build and sturdy exterior.

 - Design: Image control waveguide technology produces a wider stereo image.